-This Code has been prepared by Opus International Consultants Ltd (Opus) for Irrigation New Zealand Ltd, with funding and support from the Ministry for the Environment.
+This original Code (2010) was prepared by Opus International Consultants Ltd (Opus) for Irrigation New Zealand Ltd, with funding and support from the Ministry for the Environment.
 The project was initiated by the Ministry for the Environment to complement the introduction of Resource Management (Measurement and Reporting of Water Takes) Regulations 2010.

-Irrigation New Zealand has managed this project as part of their ongoing efforts to promote excellence in irrigation development and efficient water management throughout New Zealand, based on the principles of responsible and sustainable water management.
+Irrigation New Zealand has managed several iterations to the Code (2012, 2013, 2014, 2018 and 2021) as part of their ongoing efforts to promote excellence in irrigation development and efficient water management throughout New Zealand, based on the principles of responsible and sustainable water management.

-Preparation of this manual has been made possible by the contributions of many organisations, companies and individuals.
-Opus would particularly like to acknowledge contributions from:
+Preparation of the original Code and its updates has been made possible by the contributions of many organisations, companies and individuals.
+IrrigationNZ would particularly like to acknowledge contributions from Consenting Authorities and members of the Blue Tick Accredited water measurement companies.